hades/poezio/README.rst

 `Documentation <https://doc.poez.io/install.html#install-from-source>`_

-You need python 3.7 or higher (preferably the latest) and the associated devel package, to build C modules, and the slixmpp python library.
+You need python 3.7 or higher (preferably the latest) and the associated devel package, as well as build tools (build-essential, pkg-config, etc.), to build C modules, and the slixmpp python library.
 You also need aiodns if you want SRV record support.

 The easiest way to have up-to-date dependencies and to be able to test this developement version is to use the ``update.sh`` script that downloads